deepennyway/weavers-almanac/src/appendix/recipe-for-creation-disaster-anachrony.md

 ---
+edited: Yes
 title: A Recipe for Creation, Disaster, and Anachrony
 byline: max
 type: chapter
 weight: 2
 ---

 ## In The Beginning
-A long time ago, you found a crumpled-up recipe along your travels and have kept it with you ever since.
-The recipe is handwritten in jet black ink with smudged ink everywhere, suggesting this was written by someone in a hurry.
-The recipe looks incomplete, yet there’s enough for you to figure out the general intention of the recipe.
+A long time ago, you found a crumpled-up recipe along your travels.
+You have kept it with you ever since.
+The recipe is handwritten in jet black ink with smudges everywhere, suggesting this was written by someone in a hurry.
+The recipe looks incomplete, yet there’s enough for you to figure out the general intention of it.

 Someone obviously took extreme care to write this recipe down in such haste.
-You’re not quite sure why the recipe is important, but seeing the handwriting makes you think it’s important.
+You’re not quite sure why the recipe would be important, but seeing the handwriting makes you think it is.
 The recipe has three sections which are clear though: Creation, Disaster, and Anachrony.

 ## Creation
 To make the recipe, you must find the following ingredients.
 Each time you read the recipe, the words seem to be ever-changing.
 Yet somehow, it still feels like the same recipe.